MAlazhariy/encrypt_it/README.md

 ---

-#### Note: The code on GitHub does not contain encryption algorithms.
+### Note: This code does not contain the encryption algorithms.